HaavardM/HavissIoT-Server/README.md

 - I use the standard mongodb driver for java

 Other information:
-- The code will be synchronous (aka blocking) in the beginning, but it might change when I become more experienced
 - Im not planning to create my own MQTT broker.
 The "server" side of the project is just an application for analyzing the data.
 - I have very limited programming experience.
 So please dont be to harsh when my code is bad.. :)
 - The server-side application will be written in java